ABOUt

 Barry O’ Halpin is a composer and electric guitarist based in Dublin, Ireland.

 “It wasn’t just tuning that went beyond “confines”.
-O’Halpin deploys the sonic possibilities of the electric guitar in ways that are pretty much alien to those of its familiar role in rock music.
-Michael Dungan, The Irish Times
+O’Halpin deploys the sonic possibilities of the electric guitar in ways that are pretty much alien to those of its familiar role in rock music. “ Michael Dungan, The Irish Times

-Barry O’Halpin (b.1987) is a composer and performer based in Dublin, merging approaches and formative influences from contemporary classical, experimental rock, electronic music and jazz contexts.
+Barry O’Halpin is a composer and performer based in Dublin, merging approaches and formative influences from contemporary classical, experimental rock, electronic music and jazz contexts.
 He is an electric guitarist with Crash Ensemble, and a member of Dublin experimental rock trio Alarmist.

 ‘ From the opening moments of [Wingform] it was clear that something quite special was happening …. it was impossible not to visualise diverse soundscapes from underwater cries of whales or dolphins to more industrial sounding material….A sure candidate for the revelation of New Music Dublin 2021.’
 Adrian Smith, The Journal of Music

 Barry’s large-scale work Wingform received its live audience premiere at Huddersfield Contemporary Music Festival 2022, performed by an 11-strong Crash Ensemble led by conductor Ryan McAdams, with Barry as electric guitar soloist.
 It received its online streaming premiere during lockdown at New Music Dublin Festival 2021, and was released as an album on Crash Records in April 2022.
+Wingform is a culmination of Barry’s 2018–2020 period as Crash’s Composer-in-Residence, and his concurrent Arts & Humanities Artist Residency at Parity Studios, University College Dublin.

 Lipids is a composer portrait album, released via Crash Records, charting the evolution of Barry’s inventive and exploratory writing for both chamber ensemble and solo electric guitar, in three works composed from 2014-2019.